 Formatting a Case Study: Things to Keep in Mind

-When formatting a case study, it’s important to present the information in a clear and organized manner.
+When making a case study, particular attention should be paid to presenting the information in a format that can be easily understood.
 The following are standard guidelines for formatting a case study:

 2. Apply Headings and Subheadings

-• Headings can include sections like Introduction, Problem Statement, Solution, Results, Conclusion, etc.
+- The headings may contain sections such as Introduction, Problem Statement, Solution, Results, Conclusion, etc.

 3. Include Visual Elements